Which car models can I charge with the go-e Charger?

 Yes.
 All the main functions, such as start/stop charging and adjusting the charging current, can be done without the go-e app.

 No, as the app can also be used via the access point built into the wallbox.
-Only the remote control and some functions such as flexible electricity tariffs or load balancing, are not possible without WiFi.
+Only the remote control and some functions such as flexible electricity tariffs or load balancing, are not possible without Internet.

-To do this, simply download the go-e app for your smartphone and open the app, Click on “Add go-e device” and then enter the serial number, which you will find on the reset card, and the password you have assigned to the go-e Charger.
+To do this, simply download the go-e app for your second smartphone and open the app, Click on “Add go-e device” and then enter the serial number, which you will find on the reset card, and the password you have assigned to the go-e Charger.
 Confirm the terms of use and the wallbox will be added to the app.

 To export the charging data of your go-e Charger, open the go-e app and click on the “Information” tab.
 There you will see the charging status, the amount of energy and other information.
 Now scroll down a little and click on ‘Download information’ to export the charging data as a csv file.

-In the app, you can view the amount of electricity charged during a charging process as well as the total amount of kWh charged.
+In the go-e app, you can view the amount of electricity charged during a charging process as well as the total amount of kWh charged.
 This information is available in the app under the “Charger” menu item.
 In addition, the charging energy for all user accounts (maximum 10 RFID chips) can be displayed.
 You can also download a detailed charging history.

 If you have forgotten your go-e Charger password, it is first of all important to understand which password you have forgotten.
 There are the following passwords: